Mary Wings: Novels

 Although Wings started her career in comics, she later longed to create more complex plot lines, leading her to pursue fiction through novels rather than comics.

 Lesbian detective fiction first appeared in 1984 in response to the decline of the coming out story and the assertion of lesbian identity as separate from feminist theory.
 Wings was one of the originators of lesbian detective fiction, publishing her first mystery novel, She Came Too Late, in England in 1986 and the United States in 1988.
 She Came Too Late was a success and gave Wings notoriety as the book appeared for seven weeks on the London City Limits Bestseller List and won Best Novel of the Year in the 1986 Reader's Poll.
 She later wrote four other mysteries starring the same lesbian detective, Emma Victor.

-Wings's only stand alone novel, Divine Victim, is a lesbian mystery-thriller that won the 1994 Lambda Literary Award for Lesbian Mystery.
+Wings's only standalone novel, Divine Victim, is a lesbian mystery-thriller that won the 1994 Lambda Literary Award for Lesbian Mystery.

-Current projects
+Later projects

-For the first time in over 30 years, Wings is working on a new comics project entitled Old.
-She is creating this comic in response to the lack of content appealing to people her age.
-She also hopes to fight stigmas related to ageism.
+Wings worked on a new comics project entitled Old.
+She created this comic in response to the lack of content appealing to people her age.
+She also hoped to fight stigmas related to ageism.
 Her comic may include paper doll cut-outs reminiscent of early comics for women.

-Wings is also currently very active, discussing her pioneering work at comics events, in news articles, and on podcasts.
+Wings discussed her work in news articles, and on podcasts.
+She gave talks at art schools on panels with artists like Trina Robbins and Lee Marrs.

 Personal life

 Wings first heard the term lesbian when she was 19 years old, and she came out at age 21.
 Her mother did not understand Wings's identity, and she begged Wings not to tell her father.

-Her mother passed away when Wings was in her mid-twenties after unexpectedly being diagnosed with pancreatic cancer.
+Her mother died when Wings was in her mid-twenties after unexpectedly being diagnosed with pancreatic cancer.

 Around this time, Wings published Come Out Comix and her sexuality was made known to the public.
 Due to the Briggs Initiative, Wings feared that her open lesbianism would bar her from ever becoming a teacher in California, a childhood dream of hers.

 Wings also played the banjo in a band called Robin, Woody and Wings with Robin Flower and Woody Simmons.
 After her mother's death, Wings moved with her band to San Francisco.
 She later left the band.

 In 1980, Wings left San Francisco and moved to the Netherlands where she became fluent in Dutch.

 In 1987, Wings returned to San Francisco after the publication of her first novel.
 Upon her return, she became once again active with gay and lesbian causes, participating in the San Francisco Gay and Lesbian History Project and the Frameline Film Festival.

+Wings died from lung cancer at her home in San Francisco, on July 3, 2024, at the age of 75.